 Due to the increased proliferation of smartphones and tablets, and the convenience of shopping online, U.S. buyers have been making more purchases on the Internet.
 Consequently they are visiting fewer stores, which is a concern for a number of retailers including Guess.
-Over the last couple of years, store traffic across the industry has decline atleast 5% every month, which has troubled several store-based retailers including Guess.
+Over the last couple of years, store traffic across the industry has declined at least 5% year-over-year for most months, which has troubled several store-based retailers including Guess.
 The retailer has lost more due to a fall in foot traffic, than it has gained from incremental online sales.

 Susceptibility to currency fluctuations

-Guess's earns close to 50% of its revenues from outside North America and hence, its growth is highly susceptible to currency fluctuations.
-In 2014 for instance, dollar appreciated significantly against euro and Asian currencies, which pummeled Guess's revenues coming in from Europe and Asia, adding to its existing problems.
+Guess earns close to 50% of its revenues from outside North America and hence, its growth is highly susceptible to currency fluctuations.
+In 2014, for instance, the dollar appreciated significantly against the euro and Asian currencies, which pummeled Guess's revenues coming in from Europe and Asia, adding to its existing problems.
 Though this is something the company cannot control, it still remains a big threat.
-In fact, dollar is expected to gain more strength in 2015, which will keep a check on Guess's European and Asian business, that aren't doing well even without the currency issues.
+In fact, the dollar is expected to gain more strength in 2015, which will keep a check on Guess's European and Asian business, which aren't doing well even without the currency issues.

 Short-term store consolidation